-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that CAE Technology Services has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement is made pursuant to Section 54 (Transparency in supply chains) of the Modern Slavery Act 2015 and covers the financial year from 1st July 2021 – 30th June 2022.
+This statement has been signed and endorsed on 1 February 2023 by Justin Harling, CEO of CAE Technology Services Ltd, and sets out the steps that CAE Technology Services Ltd has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.

 CAE is a trusted technology partner who makes people’s lives more straightforward, productive, fulfilling and enjoyable by providing the intuitive IT services they need every day.

 We specialise in providing technology that’s on point by taking proven vendor solutions, combining them and tailoring them on request.

 We understand how our customers use technology, and how it can transform what they do.
 Above all, we're their trusted advisors: the people they turn to for expert support and guidance, giving assistance when they are not having a good day, getting them back on track.

 CAE operates in a fast paced highly competitive environment and for us to keep our edge we are always looking for the best the IT industry has to offer.

 We provide full UK coverage through our: